Eamon2009/Codeformer-A.I/README.md

     improved = " << best!"
 ```

 Then load `best_model.pt` for generation instead of the final weights.
-This gives noticeably better output quality.
+This gives noticeably better output quality — especially on the CPU run where the gap between best and final is large.

 **Other ways to reduce overfitting:**

 - Add more training data — most effective, aim for 1M+ characters
 - Increase dropout from 0.2 to 0.3 or 0.4
 - Reduce model size further
-- Use early stopping — stop training when val loss stops improving
+- Use early stopping — stop training when val loss stops improving for N evals

 ---

 ## How Weights Produce Output

 After training, the model is frozen.
-The weights file is just a collection of numbers — 0.83 million of them — that encode everything the model learned from your kernel C code.
+The weights file is just a collection of numbers — 0.83M or 10.82M of them — that encode everything the model learned from your kernel C code.

 **The generation loop step by step:**

 ```
 Step 1 — Start with a seed token (zero = start of text)
               ↓
-Step 2 — Feed it through all 4 transformer layers
+Step 2 — Feed it through all transformer layers
          Each layer does matrix multiplications
          using the saved weight numbers
               ↓
-Step 3 — Output is 95 numbers (one per vocab character)
+Step 3 — Output is N numbers (one per vocab character)
          Each number = probability of that character being next e.g.  's' = 0.34   '{' = 0.21   'i' = 0.18
               ↓